dujanhung/sicalyme/README.md

 🛠️ sicalyme is currently in development.

+🔥 it would be very hard, and difficult.

-😇 so, it's not ready, yet.
+😇 but now, it's not ready, yet.

 </td></tr></table>